Making Money From Buying Stocks

-To be more specific, as an investor in common stocks you need to focus on total return and make a decision to invest for the long-term, which means at an absolute minimum, expecting to hold each new position for five years provided you've selected well-run companies with strong finances and a history of shareholder-friendly management practices.
-That is the way real wealth is built in the stock market for outside, passive investors.
-That is how:
+Investors today commonly refer to Graham's strategy as "buying and holding".
+To be more specific, as an investor in common stocks, you need to focus on total return and make a decision to invest for the long-term, which means at an absolute minimum, expecting to hold each new position for five years provided you've selected well-run companies with strong finances and a history of shareholder-friendly management practices.

 We provide resources on some pretty advanced topics – financial statement analysis, financial ratios, capital gains tax strategies, just to name a few, but this is an important thing to clear up so grab a hot cup of coffee, get comfortable in your favorite reading chair, and let us walk you through a simplified version of how the whole picture fits together.